Valuable information from industry professionals

 Facebook also has an advanced advertising platform that allows you to target specific demographics.

-You can also use Facebook to target leads that lookalike your current customer profile and server personalized ads to them.
+You can also use Facebook to target leads that lookalike your current customer profile and hosting server personalized ads to them.

 Yelp is a valuable tool for contractors and other local home services companies.